Zuescho/cover-creator/README.md

 3.  **Calculate:** It calculates the exact X, Y, Width, and Height of that area.
 4.  **Apply:** When you upload a poster, it automatically scales and crops it to fit exactly inside that detected area, then layers the plastic case overlays on top.

-This means if you ever want to change the case shape, you only need to update the images in the `assets` folder—no code changes required!
+This means if you ever want to change the case shape, you only need to update the images in the `assets` folder, no code changes required!

 ---